wp-plugins/leaflet-map/readme.txt

 The zoom buttons can be large and annoying.
 Enabled or disable per map in shortcode:

 `[leaflet-map zoomcontrol="0"]`

+Add a marker to any map by adding `[leaflet-marker]` after any `[leaflet-map]` shortcode.
+You can adjust the lat/lng in the same way, as well as some other basic functionality (popup message, draggable, visible on load).

 Check out the source code on [GitHub](https://github.com/bozdoz/wp-plugin-leaflet-map)!